Air Transportation of Human Remains in Canada

 How much does it cost to ship a deceased person within Canada?

-The service charges for transporting a deceased person within Canada is likely to cost around $5,000 – $6,000.
+The service charges for transporting a deceased person within Canada are likely to cost around $5,000 – $6,000.

 What does a Funeral Shipping Provider do?